 International travel nursing to the USA is a challenging but rewarding experience.
-If you’re considering international travel nursing, check out this guide for foreign nurses to answer some of the most common questions about nursing and healthcare in the US.
+If you’re considering this, check out this guide for foreign nurses to answer some of the most common questions about nursing and healthcare in the US.

 International Travel Nursing in the United States